EASY. Historic, hiking, biking, xc skiing snowshoeing. Horses allowed on trails.

 We saw a plaque in the distance and headed across the field to investigate.

-We proceeded, from there, down the yellow trail.
+Our first venture we explored from there, down the yellow trail.
 Many have left their mark here.

 The old cellar holes are cataloged and information about the famlies is displayed.

 Interesting that most traveled by foot.
 Not horseback.
 Some came from faraway to settle here.
 Hope they had good boots.
+On another sojourn, we took the Bailey Lane trail.

 Loved the old house signs, pre metal information plaques.